Quickstart: Explore the Azure Time Series Insights Preview demo environment

 Root cause analysis

-Some scenarios require sophisticated analysis to uncover subtle clues in data.
+Some scenarios require sophisticated analysis to uncover clues in data.
 Select the windmill W6 on date 6/25.

 By expanding the time range, we can determine whether the issue has stopped or whether it continues.